Your Guide to Fethiye, Türkiye

 Address: Çiftlik, Kargı Mahallesi 202, 226.
 Sk.
 No:4/1, 48300 Fethiye/Muğla

 This comfortable hotel is located on the green land adjacent to Karataş Beach.
 It offers stylish rooms with TVs, free WiFi, and other quality amenities.
 Almost all of the hotel’s accommodations have pool access, and some offer sea views.
-The hotel’s 15 bars and restaurants serve the highest quality food.
+The hotel’s 15 bars and restaurants along the resort serve the highest quality food.

 Club & Hotel Letoonia